 Exercise

-A 2019 research review uncovered the power of exercise—moderate intensity exercise can stimulate cellular immunity by increasing the circulation of immune cells in the body.
+One of the best tips for staying healthy as a senior is to incorporate exercise into your daily routine.
+A 2019 research review uncovered the power of exercise — exercise that is moderate in intensity can stimulate cellular immunity by increasing the circulation of immune cells in the body.
 What does this mean?
-If seniors regularly take a brisk 20-minute walk, swim laps, or do chair yoga, their bodies have more time to prepare for a future infection by detecting it earlier.
+If you regularly take a brisk 20-minute walk, swim laps, or do chair yoga, your body has more time to prepare for a future infection by detecting it earlier.

 Get Enough Sleep

+Sleep is key to protecting seniors from viruses.
 During sleep, the body is hard at work repairing damaged cells and developing immunity.
-Seniors’ brain health, circulatory system, metabolism, and ability to fight diseases heavily weighs on adequate sleep.
+Your brain health, circulatory system, metabolism, and ability to fight diseases heavily weigh on adequate sleep.
 According to the National Institute on Aging, the average older adult should be getting 7-9 hours of sleep per night.

 Eat Right

-The immune system is supported by a healthy diet, rich in numerous vitamins and minerals like vitamin A, D, C, zinc, and calcium.
+Seniors looking to boost their immune systems should pay particular attention to their dietary habits.
+The immune system is supported by a healthy diet, rich in numerous vitamins and minerals like vitamins A, D, C, zinc, and calcium.
 The general rule of thumb is to eat the rainbow!
-Seniors who have a varied diet consisting of proteins, fruit, vegetables, nuts, whole grains, and seeds are less likely to experience nutrition gaps.
+If you have a varied diet consisting of proteins, fruit, vegetables, nuts, whole grains, and seeds, you are less likely to experience nutrition gaps.
 Healthy eating can taste great, too, when prepared by experienced and knowledgeable dieticians or chefs.

 Practice Healthy Habits at Wesley Enhanced Living